Donald Edward Grayston

-Looking back on my own life, I see some clearly discernible stages: child, student, priest and householder: first adulthood.
-Then came second adulthood, teaching at SFU, working in the Jubilee Program.
+Looking back on my own life, I see some clearly discernible stages: child, student, ordination: first adulthood.
+Then came second adulthood: the householder years, teaching at SFU, working in the Jubilee Program.
 These were years of joy and sorrow, of seeking and finding, of the discovery and rediscovery of many new connections among faith, eros and mortality.
 Now I find myself in third adulthood, called by some retirement–a word much in need of redefinition!
 Certainly, at least for those in decent health, its touchstone is freedom.
 One paradigm of retirement speaks of active retirement, reflective retirement, and “being in care.”
 As of January 2017, I have moved into the final stage.
 I move around my apartment at the end of a 32-foot length of oxygen tubing.
 I have 24/7 companionship–and here I express my gratitude to those friends and family members who make this possible.
 I am still active in many ways, although restricted in some ways because of my need for oxygen support, and increasingly devoting myself to reflection and writing.
 My computer is my portal to the big world outside.

 Every transition between these stages was marked by an awakening of some kind; and in this present transition I am trying to pay attention to what new and continuing awakening the universe is asking of me.
 In a very real sense I think of myself as a pilgrim, ready to continue my journey, and to learn as I go.
 A couple of years ago I wrote a little song which expresses my feeling about this.

 In the heart of God.